Read the entire review by Elissa Elliott

 For years, Dermond was a school director at the Living Wisdom School where they attempted “to teach the whole child, not just the intellect; in developing ways to teach children self-control rather than conformity; and in learning how to bring out the best in children–including their calm compassion.”
 This book is a culmination of their successes and “failures.”

-To get an idea of the types of tips she gives, see her website here.
 She divides the book into various components that make up a calm and compassionate child, such things as incorporating celebration and ritual, nature hikes, telling stories, having pets (or taking your children to animals), giving children quiet times, surrounding them with soothing music, allowing them to move and dance, and most of all, being a calm role model for your child.

 I’ve chosen a few things to highlight from the book.